blog categories

 TABLE OF CONTENTS:

 *IMPORTANT NOTES: the Dolomites is an area of northern Italy often referred to as “South Tyrol” (tee-ROLL) in English, or “Süd Tirol” in German.
 The area is a rich overlap of Austrian/German and Italian mountain culture.
 Both Italian and German are spoken throughout the area.
-This means almost all cities, parks and lakes will have two names!
+This means almost all cities, parks and lakes will have two names.
 One is the German version, one is the Italian version.
-It can be confusing on maps, so just know that’s why.

 • Base your trip around the cities of Cortina d’Ampezzo, Corvara, Alta Badia, San Candido Innichen, Bruneck, Bolzano or Ortisei

 • Book your photographer and accomodation first.
-Those things book quickly.
+Those things go quickly.
 The rest you can be more casual about.

 • Pack layers, all year round.
 Mountain weather changes quickly, and higher elevations bring chill no matter how warm the valley temps are.
 Always have a rain jacket and fleece hoody with, even during summer.